vindarel/slime-load-this-project/README.markdown

 SLIME utilities

 status: bad quality.
+Doesn't always load.
 They probably exist somewhere else.

+=> <2024-02-05> exists in Sly?
+M-x sly-asdf-load-system.
+The slime command doesn't suggest my .asd system if it isn't already loaded.
+The Sly function looks for an .asd file in the current directory and upwards.
+It infers the system name from the file name, it doesn't look inside it for one or several real system names.

 ## M-x slime-load-this-project